scikit-activeml/scikit-activeml/docs/developers_guide.rst

 ``TestExampleClassifier`` and inherit from ``unittest.TestCase``.
-For each parameter of an implemented method, there must be a test method called ``test_methodname_parametername`` in the Python file ``_example_classifier.py``.
+For each parameter of an implemented method, there must be a test method called ``test_methodname_parametername`` in the Python file ``tests/test_example_classifier.py``.
 It is to check whether invalid parameters are handled correctly.
-For each implemented method, there must be a test method called ``test_methodname`` in the Python file ``_example_classifier.py``.
+For each implemented method, there must be a test method called ``test_methodname`` in the Python file ``tests/test_example_classifier.py``.
 It is to check whether the method works as intended.

 Annotators Models
 -----------------

-Annotator models are marked by implementing the interface ``skactiveml.base.AnnotMixin``.
+Annotator models are marked by implementing the interface ``skactiveml.base.AnnotatorModelMixin``.
 These models can estimate the performances of annotators for given samples.
-Every class of a classifier inherits from ``skactiveml.base.SkactivemlClassifier``.
-The class of an annotator model must implement the ``predict_annotator_perf`` method estimating the performances per sample of each annotator as proxies of the provided annotation’s qualities.
+The class of an annotator model must implement the ``predict_annotator_perf`` method estimating the performances per sample of each annotator as proxies of the provided annotation's qualities.

 ``predict_annotator_perf`` method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~